ultralytics/ultralytics/docs/en/reference/models/sam2/modules/sam2.md

 ---
-description: Discover the Ultralytics SAM module for object segmentation.
+description: Discover the Ultralytics SAM2 module for object segmentation.
 Learn about its components, such as image encoders and mask decoders, in this comprehensive guide.
-keywords: Ultralytics, SAM Module, object segmentation, image encoder, mask decoder, prompt encoder, AI, machine learning
+keywords: Ultralytics, SAM2 Module, object segmentation, image encoder, mask decoder, prompt encoder, AI, machine learning
 ---

 # Reference for `ultralytics/models/sam2/modules/sam2.py`